chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 Setting the Board Type and Part Name
 -------------------------------------
-Line 5 in the example Makefile defines the device fabric for the board being used in the project.
+:ref:`Line 5 <makefile-example>` in the example Makefile defines the device fabric for the board being used in the project.

 Several different device fabrics are supported and a listing of the commands for each
 follow: